mainkoon81/Study-09-MachineLearning-E/README.md

  - When we don't have the ground truth.
  - **Silhouette Coefficient** [-1 to 1]:
    - There is a Silhouette Coefficient for each data-pt.
 We average them and get a Silhouette score for the entire clustering.
+We can calculate the silhouette coefficient for each point, cluster, as well as for an entire dataset.
    - Silhouette is affected by `K`(No.of clusters)
    - Silhouette is affected by compactness, circularity of the cluster.
    - > Note: for DBSCAN, we never use Silhouette score...(it does not care the **compact, circular clustering** because of the idea of 'noise').
+Instead, we use **DBCV** for DBSCAN. http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=83C3BD5E078B1444CB26E243975507E1?doi=10.1.1.707.9034&rep=rep1&type=pdf
-   - > Note: for Hierachical Clustering, it carves out the data well, but it's not what Silhouette can conceive of.
+   - > Note: for Hierachical Clustering, it carves out the clusters well, but it's not what Silhouette can conceive of.

 By 'K'
 <img src="https://user-images.githubusercontent.com/31917400/41940187-d8c4b186-798f-11e8-9b02-1ff6fd5df88e.jpg" />

-By the 'shape' of the dataset
+By the 'shape' of the cluster
 <img src="https://user-images.githubusercontent.com/31917400/41940677-827502f2-7991-11e8-9a61-4a323e3d41e4.jpg" />